Peer review

 Ensure that:

-• Language strings have not been removed or renamed, had their meaning changed or had their parameters changed in stable branches (permitted only in master following string deprecation policy); and
+- Language strings have not been removed or renamed, had their meaning changed or had their parameters changed in stable branches (permitted only in main following string deprecation policy); and

 Databases